 Challenge Exams For People Out of Province Certification

 The Challenge process allows individuals who have equivalent certification (as outlined below) and the required Trade/Practical experience to apply for a CPCA petroleum mechanic license without participating in theoretical training.
-Individuals are required however to write the appropriate examination for the license they are applying for.
-Exams can be written at an approved testing centre (located throughout Canada) and will be arranged once the challenge request is approved.
-Challenge requests are reviewed by a standing committee several times throughout the year, applicants may be subject to longer waiting periods during this approval process.
+Individuals are required, however, to write the appropriate examination for the license they are applying for.
+Exams can be written at an approved testing centre (located throughout Canada) and can be arranged once the challenge request is approved.
+Challenge requests are reviewed by a standing committee several times throughout the year; applicants may be subject to longer waiting periods during this approval process.

 Note: The challenge process is not intended to replace the CPCA training program process.

-Applicants to be approved by the CPCA based on sufficient Trade/Practical experience and related out of province certification where applicable, based on the scope of the licenses below.
-All Challenge participants are supplied with the applicable CPCA training manual.
+Applicants are to be approved by the CPCA based on sufficient Trade/Practical experience and related out-of-province certification, where applicable, based on the scope of the licenses below.
+Approved challenge participants are supplied with access to the applicable CPCA training manual via the CPCA online learning platform.

 Relevant Certification